Selling Multiple Complements with Packaging Costs: The Competitive Market with Packaging Costs

 To simplify notation, we often use implicit summation $f(X,Y) = \sum_{x\in X,y\in Y}f(x,y)$ for any finite sets $X$ and $Y$.
 We let $[X]:=\{1,\dots,X\}$.

-\subsection{Agents and preferences}
+\subsection{Agents and Preferences}

-There is a seller (``she'') in the economy, denoted $0$, and a set of $L$ buyers (``he'') denoted $l \in \buyers:=\{1,\dots,L\}$.
-The set of all agents is $\agents := \buyers \cup \{0\}$.
+The economy consists of a seller (``she''), denoted $0$, and a set of $L$ buyers (``he'') denoted $l \in \buyers:=\{1,\dots,L\}$ and we let $\agents := \buyers \cup \{0\}$.
 The preferences of each buyer are specified by a value function $V^l: \msets \rightarrow \Z_+$ with $V^l(\emptyset)= 0$.
 If a buyer demands at most one package, the value function is given by $V^l: 2^N \rightarrow \Z_+$.
-This buyer is called a ``unit-demand agent'', where the ``unit'' refers to a package.
-We restrict $V^l$ as follows: each buyer's value function is the aggregate of values (defined below) of a finite number $\Qbar^l$ of fictitious unit-demand agents, and $\Qbar:= \max_{l\in\buyers} \Qbar^l$.
-We sometimes denote by $(q,l)$ the $q$th unit-demand agent of buyer $l$. \begin{definition}[Unit demand] The \emph{unit-demand valuations} of the fictitious agents associated with buyer $l$ are defined as $v^l: 2^N\times \Z_+ \rightarrow \Z_+$, where $v^l(S,q)$ is the value of bundle $S$ for the $q$\textsuperscript{th} unit-demand agent associated with buyer $l$. \end{definition} A buyer's value for a multiset $\kb$ is obtained by a value-maximizing matching of the contained bundles to his fictitious unit-demand agents,\footnote{Such preferences are also known as assignment valuations \citep{Shapley-1962,Shapley-1971}, and the value-maximizing matching is sometimes called a maximum-weight matching.
+Such a buyer is called a ``unit-demand agent'', where the ``unit'' refers to a package.
+We restrict $V^l$ as follows: each buyer's value function is the aggregate of values of a finite number $\Qbar^l$ of fictitious unit-demand agents, and $\Qbar:= \max_{l\in\buyers} \Qbar^l$.
+We sometimes denote by $(q,l)$ the $q$th unit-demand agent of buyer $l$. \begin{definition}[Unit demand valuation] The \emph{unit-demand valuations} of the fictitious agents associated with buyer $l$ are defined as $v^l: 2^N\times \Z_+ \rightarrow \Z_+$, where $v^l(S,q)$ is the value of bundle $S$ for the $q$\textsuperscript{th} unit-demand agent associated with buyer $l$. \end{definition} The value of a buyer $V^l$ for a multiset $\kb$ is obtained by a value-maximizing matching of the contained bundles to his fictitious unit-demand agents,\footnote{Such preferences are also known as assignment valuations \citep{Shapley-1962,Shapley-1971}, and the value-maximizing matching is sometimes called a maximum-weight matching.
 In the terminology of \cite{Lehmann2006}, unit-demand valuations are combined by an ``inclusive-or''-operation (see also \cite{Nisan2000}).
-A generalized version of assignment valuations are the assignment messages in \cite{Milgrom-2009b}.
-Note that each of our unit-demand agents may be assigned a bundle of items.} where each fictitious unit-demand agent is assigned at most one package.
+A generalized version of assignment valuations is the assignment messages in \cite{Milgrom-2009b}.
+Note that each of our unit-demand agents may be assigned a bundle of items.} where each fictitious unit-demand agent is assigned at most one bundle.
 Formally, we aggregate unit-demand values as follows.
 Let $S_q$ be the bundle assigned to unit-demand agent $q$ and $e^{S_q} \in \{0,1\}^{2^n}$ be the indicator vector with value $1$ for bundle $S_q$ and value $0$ for all other bundles.
 We assume $v^l(S,q)=0$ for all $q > \Qbar^l$. \begin{definition}[Unit-demand value aggregation] \end{definition}